-ENGL 1010 - English Composition I. 3 credits (E/C1)
+ENGL 1010 - English Composition I (3 credits)

-ENGL 1010 is designed to help students improve their ability to communicate in writing.
+A course designed to help students improve their ability to communicate in writing.
 A central objective of the course is to prepare students to successfully complete various writing assignments frequently required of college students.
-The course emphasizes clear well-ordered expository and argumentative writing, with variety in sentence structure, carefully developed paragraphs, smooth transitions and appropriate use of the language.
-Prerequisite: Completion of ENGL 0620 or test into ENGL 1010.
+The course emphasizes clear, well-ordered expository and argumentative writing, with variety in sentence structure, carefully developed paragraphs, smooth transitions and appropriate use of the language.
+Prerequisite: Completion of ENGL 0620 or placement into ENGL 1010.
 (3 lect.)
 WR1

-ENGL 1020 - English Composition II.
-3 credits (T/C2\)
+ENGL 1020 - English Composition II (3 credits)

-The second semester of college-level composition is a reading and writing course based on literary texts.
-Analysis of short stories, poems, and plays will be the focus of writing and discussion.
+The second semester of college-level composition is a reading and writing courses based on literary texts.
+Analysis of short stories, poems, and play will be the focus of writing and discussion.
 Prerequisite: Completion of ENGL 1010.
 (3 lect.)
 WR2